(Frequently Asked Questions)

-The Child Care Fund tries to accept at least one child into a Summer or Fall voucher program from every member who applies, if possible.
+The Childcare Fund tries to accept at least one child into a Summer or Fall voucher program from every member who applies, if possible.
 Any additional children will be on a waiting-list and be accepted if availability arises.

 How can I increase my chances of getting approved for the voucher benefit?

 Selection is done on a first come, first serve basis.

 How will I know if I have been approved or denied?